SoftUni-Internal/interactive-content/EN/08-Design-Patterns/02-Creational-Patterns.md

 Usage of Builder pattern:

-- When our construction process must allow different representations for the object that is constructed (highly customizable).
+- When our construction process must allow different representations for the object that is constructed (highly customizable)

-- When we want our algorithm for creating objects to be independent of the parts that make up our object and how they are assembled.
+- When we want our algorithm for creating objects to be independent of the parts that make up our object and how they are assembled

 Imagine that we want to create a character for our MMORPG game.
 Let's allow our constructor to create the character for us.